Product Information and Frequently Asked Questions

 16. Why are the Till-Ease Model TP Cultipackers better than a smooth lawn roller?

-The Till-Ease Model TP Cultipackers are made up of 21 individual cast iron packer wheels on the TP2148 and 32 packer wheels on the TP3272.
+The Till-Ease Model TP Cultipackers are made up of 21 individual cast iron packer wheels on the TP2148, 27 packer wheels on the TP2760 and 32 packer wheels on the TP3272.
 These packer wheels have knobs positioned around the circumference of the wheel.
 When rolled across the ground the knobs on the packer wheels leave dimples in the soil.
 The dimples in the soil conserve moisture and provide an excellent location for rapid seed germination.
 Also the Till-Ease Model TP Cultipackers use packer wheels that have been designed to provide a particular pressure on the ground.
 A smooth lawn roller provides a smooth uniform surface with no dimples or grooves in the soil.
 A uniform surface has a disadvantage because it will dry out at the same rate.
 It is always an advantage to place a seed in a moisture rich environment.
 The other problem with a lawn roller is that it was never designed for achieving a particular pressure to firm the soil.
 There is a fine line between firming and compacting.
 A heavy roller can easily create a compaction situation.

 17. Will a drag harrow provide the same results as a Till-Ease Model TP Cultipacker for incorporating seed in the ground?

 No. On the smaller seed plants such as clover it is critical that the seed be placed in the top 1/4 inch of soil.
 If the seed is too deep it will not grow.
 Using a drag harrow after seeding is very risky and will over-bury a percentage of the seed.
 The Till-Ease Model TP Cultipackers will uniformly press the seed into the ground and prevent over-burying.
-On larger seed plants where depth is not as critical a drag harrow can be used to incorporate the seed into the ground but a cultipacker like the Till-Ease Models are still an excellent tool for providing good seed-to-soil contact.
+On larger seed plants where depth is not as critical a drag harrow can be used to incorporate the seed into the ground but a cultipacker, like the Till-Ease Models, is still an excellent tool for providing good seed-to-soil contact.